Git Version Control Introduction

 .gitfolder in the root directory

-Commit: a particular saved state of the repository, this includes all files and additions
+Commit: a particular saved state of the repository, which includes all files and additions

-Branch: a means of separating various commits, having a unique history.
+Branch: a means of grouping a set of commits.
+Each branch has a unique history.
 This is primarily used for separating development and stable branches.

 Push: update the remote repository with your local changes